-It is a Monday morning in week ten.
-The Principal and other administrators from downtown sit on stage, preparing to tell us why we are all here:
+It is Monday morning in week ten.
+Principal Sam, Lily, and a few other administrators from central office sit on stage in the cafeteria:

 “The things I would do with her if I were you Jose…”